-What’s wrong with Facebook’s plan to sign up 4 million voters
+The problem with Facebook’s plan to sign up 4 million voters

 The notice—with a link to your state’s registration website or to a nonpartisan partner if your state doesn’t have voter information readily available online—is part of what the social media giant calls “the largest voting information campaign in American history.”
 The aim, it says, is to nudge 4 million people to sign up to vote, or “double the 2 million people we helped register in both 2018 and 2016.”

+It’s a simple notification, and a staggering number of new voters.
 But for Facebook, experiments in improving democracy are never simple.
 The voter drive arrives at a moment swirling with weighty questions, especially about how Facebook will limit the spread of hateful and misleading speech ahead of November’s elections.
 It’s also a critical juncture for voting in the US: COVID-19-related shutdowns have severely depressed voter registration numbers, while politicians like President Trump continue to push baseless allegations about voter fraud that are helping to chisel away at Americans’ faith in elections.

-After 2016 and the Cambridge Analytica disaster, Facebook says it’s taking 2020 seriously by waging a ramped-up fight against election interference, giving U.S. users the option to see fewer political ads in their News Feeds, and providing more data about ads to users and outside researchers.
-But critics say the company’s efforts to encourage voters have been undermined by its own hands-off policies toward swarms of inflammatory propaganda and misinformation, including the President’s false claims about voting.
+Many of those claims are spreading on Facebook and its platforms, which, more than ever, are an epicenter for political campaigning.
+After 2016 and the Cambridge Analytica disaster, Facebook says that beyond its get-out-the-vote efforts, it’s waging a ramped-up fight against election interference, giving U.S. users the option to see fewer political ads in their News Feeds, and providing more data about ads to users and outside researchers.
+But some argue that the company’s efforts to encourage voters are simultaneously being undermined by the company’s own hands-off policies toward swarms of inflammatory propaganda and misinformation, including messages spread by the President.

 Mail-In Ballots will lead to massive electoral fraud and a rigged 2020 Election.
 Look at all of the cases and examples…

-Note: Correction: Facebook has no plans to run voter reminders on WhatsApp.
-This story has been updated.